connorgood11/ENGO531_Lab4_Terrestrial-Laser-Scanning-and-Point-Cloud-Colourization/README.md

 | Resolution | 1/4 |
 | Quality | 3x |

-# Geometric Network

-For our zero-order design constraints, we made sure to have a minimally constrained datum.
-Our coordinate system changed origin and orientation but remained consistent in scale, since distances did not change in 3-dimensional space.
-From the collected laser scans, we were able to confidently pick out and use 13 out of the 18 points used as object points in Lab 3.
-Object points 1, 2, 3, 13, 16 were not used for this lab.
-Since the object points picked from the images were set as control for the network, points picked from the laser scanning were used as observation.
-This eliminated the rest of the datum defects.
-The group did not use any inner constraints.

-For first order design measures, the laser scanning fulfilled most of these requirements since it covers the object very consistently.
-However, it could be improved by doing another two scans from different angles to the object to eliminate any bias that there may be from one set up location.

-It could be said that the network is vastly improved when compared to networks of other labs, simply due to the laser scanner, and its capabilities.
-It delivers a much more reliable form of photogrammetric observations, and eliminates many datum defects, thus producing a much more reliable network.

 # Obtaining RGB Values

 A bundle adjustment was run with approximate EOPs to receive the adjusted EOPs for the images in the object space coordinates (Point clouds coordinate system) using the adjusted IOPs from lab 2 and the images in lab 3.